MonkeyPatchIo/mkp-banana-tweets/README.md

 This project is an example of AWS Lambda Function polling tweets from the Twitter API, running sentiment detection with AWS Comprehend and storing results in a DynamoDB table.
 ![aws lambda image](lambda_function.png)

-This example uses the [AWS NodeJS SDK](https://aws.amazon.com/sdk-for-node-js) and assume you are familiar with [npm](https://www.npmjs.com)
+This example uses the [AWS NodeJS SDK](https://aws.amazon.com/sdk-for-node-js) and assumes you are familiar with [npm](https://www.npmjs.com)
+It is recommended to use node `v6.10` for this project.

+## Lambda Setup

-## AWS Configuration
+### AWS Configuration
 AWS configuration can be set using the CLI command `aws configure` Alternatively, the configuration can be set in the file `~/.aws/credentials` To programmatically configure the services, AWS API Admin access will be required.

-## AWS Services Setup
+### AWS Services Setup
 The script `setup.js` will create the required IAM Role, Lambda Function and DynamoDB Table for you.
+It is assumed that the AWS credentials previously configured have admin access.
 To configure the Lambda Function and associated services, run the following scripts:
 ```
-# Package the code
+# Package the lambda code
 ./create_zip.sh

 # Configure the AWS services